Paloma Faith: 2014–2021: A Perfect Contradiction, The Architect and Infinite Things

 In June 2015, Faith confirmed that she had started the process of creating her fourth studio album.
 She made reference to Jimi Hendrix and Janis Joplin as inspirations for the record.
 In August 2015, it was announced that Faith would become a coach on The Voice UK.
 She also launched her own management and publishing company.

 In August 2017, Faith returned with the lead single "Crybaby" from her fourth album entitled The Architect.
 The album was later released in November, debuting at number one on the UK Albums Chart, becoming Faith's first UK chart-topping album.
 Three further singles from the album have been released: "Guilty", "'Til I'm Done" and "Warrior".
-In February 2018, Faith released a collaboration with DJ Sigala, "Lullaby", which charted at number six in the UK, becoming her fourth top ten single as a lead artist and fifth overall.
+In February 2018, Faith released a collaboration with DJ Sigala, "Lullaby", which charted at number six in the UK, becoming her fourth top-ten single as a lead artist and fifth overall.
 The following month, Faith covered the 1960s song "Make Your Own Kind of Music" by Mama Cass.
-It featured in a TV commercial by Škoda which was heavily played throughout the year, causing the track to chart at number 28 in the UK.
+It featured in a TV commercial by Škoda that was heavily played throughout the year, causing the track to chart at number 28 in the UK.
 In November 2018, Faith released a re-issue "Zeitgeist Edition" of The Architect, featuring six new songs including "Make Your Own Kind of Music", "Lullaby" and "Loyal".

 In 2020, Faith reprised her role as a coach on The Voice UKs children's counterpart, The Voice Kids for its fourth series.
 In August 2020, the title of her fifth studio album was announced as Infinite Things.